qsymmachus/tick/README.md

     	Number of seconds the timer should run.
 ```

 You can use tick as general purpose timer.
-By default, tick displays a countdown and ring your terminal bell when it's complete.
+By default, tick displays a countdown and rings your terminal bell when it's complete.

 Run timer for 25 minutes and 10 seconds: